Skip to content

 Use // instead of /* */ for comments.

-Over-document, and use complete sentences for comments.
-Put documentation above the type, instead of inline.
+Over-document, and use complete sentences in comments.
+Put documentation above the type, not inline.

 • License header (if applicable)